-Overfilling a Lap Band can potentially prevent a patient from eating.
+Overfilling a Lap-Band can potentially prevent a patient from eating.
 Underfilling one will prevent it from doing its job.
 This makes finding the real fill level imperative for success.
-While the process is a guess and check situation, a surgeon will be able to find the right level for each patient gradually.
+While the process is a guess and checks situation, a surgeon will be able to find the right level for each patient gradually.

 During the first year after gastric banding surgery, the patient will see the surgeon between 3-5 times.
 After the first year, patients typically have two visits annually for adjustments to their band.

 Some questions that a surgeon may ask a patient during their visit may include: